-How Amazon EC2 instance topology works - Amazon Elastic Compute Cloud
+How Amazon EC2 topology works - Amazon Elastic Compute Cloud

-The following diagram provides a visual representation that you can use to understand the instance topology.
+The following diagram provides a visual representation that you can use to understand EC2 topology.
 The network nodes are identified as NN1NN7.
 The numerals i, ii, and iii identify the network layers.
 The numbers 1, 2, 3, and 4 identify the EC2 instances.
-Instances connect to a node in the bottom layer, identified by iii.
+Instances connect to a node in the bottom layer, identified by iii in the following diagram.
 More than one instance can connect to the same node.

 Graphic representation of the instance topology.